DNC chair says special elections show Democrats are winning, even when they lose

 Voters have historically negative views about Congressional Democrats and the overall brand of the party, according to recent polls, and that dissatisfaction also comes from a notable share of self-identified Democrats.

-Martin was elected chair of the DNC in February by party insiders after 14 years leading Minnesota's Democratic-Farmer-Labor party — a time when the party never lost a statewide race, he notes — and says the party is working on changing those negative perceptions.
+Martin was elected chair of the DNC in February by party insiders after 14 years leading Minnesota's Democratic-Farmer-Labor party — a time when the party never lost a statewide race, he notes — and says they are working on changing those negative perceptions.

 "We can walk and chew gum at the same time," he said.
 "We can both resist Donald Trump while also giving people a sense of what we're fighting for and how their lives should improve with Democrats back in power."